When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 Why I’m Writing This

-And because once a sound enters your ears, you rarely question where it came from.
+I’m writing this because documentaries still carry authority.
+Voices feel intimate and truthful.
+Once a sound enters your ears, you rarely question where it came from.

 History deserves better than vague captions.
+Listeners deserve to know the difference between:

-a voice that truly crossed time,
+a voice that truly crossed time, and

 a modern echo shaped by algorithms.

-Both have their place — but they are not the same thing.
+Both have their place, but they are not the same thing.

-I did get a little excited thinking that there are othe Shackleton recording I can use but sadly, that was a big no.
+In conclusion, I felt disappointed and misled.
+I genuinely expected National Geographic to handle this more clearly.
+I did get a little excited thinking that there are other Shackleton recordings I could use, but sadly, that was a big no.